AbleTech/question_selector/README.md

 Any number of questions can be nested within each answer.

-Note that an answer attribute should be constructed of either a
+Note that an answer attribute should be constructed to match the structure of either:
 ```
 {
   name: ...,